 We met Carmen in her atelier, the place where the magic happens.

 1/ The last time you used / heard / experienced this word?

-My last spontaneous visit to my grand mother, last week.
-To feel her during a very short instant, where I felt fully connected to her energetic being : humble, serene, relaxed, sitting in her throne, with no pressure of time and space, drinking a beer, watching television in this warm comfy living space, with no yes or no...
-Just the two of us.
+One of my last spontaneous visit to my grand mother.
+To feel her during a very short instant, where I felt fully connected to her energetic being : humble, serene, relaxed, sitting in her throne, with no pressure of time and space, drinking a beer, watching television in this warm comfy living space, with no yes or no...just the two of us.
 Sharing stories about life, stories I've never heard before.
 A life moment that I will remember for the rest of my life.
 Complete proximity in full simplicity.

-A nest, or nostalgic feeling of the feeling of being at “home”.
+A nest, or nostalgic experience of feeling at “home”.
 I remember the place of my aunt, where all family members joined for a quality dinner time, just to mark a moment of “togetherness”.

 “Really an object?” … Well I would rather connect it to something warm, like fire, where you feel connected.
 The smell of a camp fire.
 Yes, that’s it.

 A natural material.
-Again, I think about wood, but rather the spirit of a forest, where you can find a lot of wood on a large scale.
+Or better, I think about the spirit of a forest, where you can find a lot of wood on a large scale.
 A field where life keeps on growing, where time affects it’s shape or texture, throughout the seasons and forever.
 Starting from something small, a seed, with deep roots, within an evolutive cycle, but always staying together.

 Cork connected to natural light, always coming back and forth.
 Like a lamp in several shapes and formats.
 Or even better associated to fire … So let’s say a candleholder.